yupeng0921/pymixin/README.md

     >>> from mixin import Mixin, mixin

-The user's mixin should always inherit from the Mixin class:
+The user's mixin class should always inherit from the Mixin class:

     >>> class MixinA(Mixin):
     ...     def func_mixin_a(self):
     ...             return 'do_func_mixin_a'
     ...

-and then use the mixin decorator add the mixin:
+and then use the mixin decorator to add the mixin to a class:

     >>> @mixin(MixinA)
     ... class A(object): pass